AhmedAlaa-Dev/Folders-Size-Sorter/README.md

+# Folder Size Analyzer

-## How to Use
+## 📁 How to Use

-1. **Place the Batch File**:
+### 1. Place the Batch File
-   Move the batch file into the main directory that contains subfolders whose sizes you want to analyze.
+Move the batch file into the **main directory** that contains the subfolders you want to analyze.

-2. **Run the Script**:
+### 2. Run the Script
 Simply **double-click** the batch file to execute it.

-3. **View the Results**:
+### 3. View the Results
 The script will automatically:
-   - Display the sizes of each subfolder, sorted from largest to smallest.
+- Display each subfolder's size (**sorted largest to smallest**)
-   - Save the output in a `.txt` file for later reference.
+- Save the ranked list in a `FoldersSize_Sorted.txt` file

-That’s it!
-The batch file creates a sorted size ranking of all folders – now you can analyze, organize, or optimize however you prefer.
+💡 **That's it!** The batch file creates a sorted size ranking of all folders – use the data to analyze, organize, or optimize however you prefer.